denv3rr/RouteNodeHandler/README.md

 - **Version 4.1.0:**
     - **Updates:**
-        - Modularized pathfinding logic by introducing AStarPathfinder class.
+        - Modularized pathfinding logic by introducing the AStarPathfinder class.
         - Added detailed debugging statements with color-coded outputs for better traceability.
         - Improved gScore initialization and handling in the A* algorithm to fix pathfinding issues.